bugbiteme/hello-spring/README.md

 ## Deploying prebuilt jar from local build

-In some instances, you may want to compile and test the code locally, in this case, from a new project with no application deployed, use the maven fabric8 plugin
+In some instances, you may want to compile and test the code locally and deploy the localy built jar/war, in this case, from a new OpenShift project with no application deployed, use the maven fabric8 plugin to build and deploy your application/service:

 `mvn fabric8:deploy`